iemejia/streamingcolombia/README.md

 in the file
 [DEVELOPMENT.md](https://github.com/iemejia/streamingcolombia/blob/master/DEVELOPMENT.md).

 ## Generate playlist

-You need to install python 2.6 or superior on your system, then execute:
+You need to install python 3 on your system, then execute:

-	python streaming-co > playlist.m3u
+	python streaming-co m3u > playlist.m3u

 and then open the file (playlist.m3u) with VLC.

 # Legal